A Comprehensive Survey on Enterprise Financial Risk Analysis from Big Data and LLMs Perspective: Introduction

+Figure \ref{figure-publication-overview} and Figure \ref{figure-ration} show the number of relevant publications in the past thirteen years and their distribution in terms of different research directions.
+Due to the rapid expansion of the enterprise risk research based on the AI technologies, it is both necessary and challenging to comprehensively review the relevant studies.
+In this work, we systematically review a large body of relevant literature, aiming to comprehensively summarize the issues, methodologies, and key highlights in enterprise financial risk analysis, thereby helping readers gain a better understanding of the current research status and approaches.
+Figure \ref{figure-framework} presents the framework of this survey.

+The contributions of this work are \underline{threefold}: (1)This survey provides a systematic and comprehensive review of existing research for enterprise financial risk.
+To the best of our knowledge, this is the first and only survey work on enterprise financial risk from the perspectives of Big Data and LLMs.
+(2)We propose a novel and more comprehensive taxonomy for enterprise financial risk analysis.
+For each specific part, the contemporary landscape is summarized and insightful analysis is provided.
+(3)We discuss the limitations of current research and propose five potential research directions for enterprise financial risk analysis.

 The remainder of this article is organized as follows.
-In Section 2, we formalize the problems of enterprises from three different directions, namely, financial risk types, risk analysis, and data indicators.
-And in this section, we also introduce the data sets and evaluation indicators used in the article.
-In Section 3, we will systematically introduce the methods or models used more frequently.
-Section 4 shows the important application of the model at three different levels.
-Section 5 summarizes the contributions of the representative students.
-Section 6 provides guidance for future research directions.
-And finally, we conclude the survey in Section 7.
+Section \ref{section-Problem-Formalization} formalizes the problems of enterprise risk analysis from four different directions, including the risk types, analysis granularity, risk intelligence and evaluation metrics.
+In Section \ref{section-methods}, we will systematically introduce the approaches used more frequently.
+Section \ref{section-spotlights} summarizes the spotlights of the most representative studies.
+Section \ref{section-futurework} provides guidance for future research directions.
+Finally, Section \ref{section-conclusion} provides a conclusion to the survey.